Michael-Tighe92/Event-Capture-Propagation-Bubbling-and-Once/README.md

 # Event-Capture-Propagation-Bubbling-and-Once

-Created using Event Capture, Propagation, Bubbling and Once (JavaScript30)
+- A Javascript project using Event Capture, Propagation, Bubbling and Once.